wormhole-foundation/docs.wormhole.com/docs/reference/components/relayer.md

 ### Key Features

-1. **Simplicity:** No need to develop, host, or maintain individual relayers.
+1. **Lower Operational Costs:** No need to develop, host, or maintain individual relayers.
-2. **Guaranteed Delivery:** VAAs are assured to be delivered within a specific time frame depending on the blockchain and smart contract runtime.
-3. **Incentive Model:** An inbuilt incentive structure for relayers, relieving developers from the task of designing one.
+2. **Simplified Integration:**  Because there is no need to run a relayer, integration is as simple as calling a function and implementing an interface.

 ### Implementation